ESCOMP/CISM-wrapper/doc/source/ice-sheets-in-clm.rst

 conductive heat flux *ghflx*.

 The current coupling is one-way only.
-That is, CLM sends the SMB and surface temperature to GLINT but does not do anything with the fields that are returned.
+That is, CLM sends the SMB and surface temperature to Glint but does not do anything with the fields that are returned.
 The CLM surface topography is therefore fixed in time.
 One-way coupling is reasonable for runs of ~100 years or less, in which ice-sheet elevation changes are modest.
 For longer runs with